 - Rewards points can be redeemed for award travel with the Sapphire Preferred or Ink Preferred card combo

-But, there’s way to make each Freedom or Freedom Unlimited point worth 1.25 or 1.5 cents each for award travel, or 1:1 point transfers, with the Chase Trifecta card combo.
+But, there’s a way to make each Freedom or Freedom Unlimited point worth 1.25 or 1.5 cents each for award travel, or 1:1 point transfers, with the Chase Trifecta card combo.

 If you already own another Chase credit card that earns Ultimate Rewards points, you should consider picking up either credit card to earn bonus points on base purchases.
 These points qualify for the travel redemption bonus or 1:1 point transfers if you prefer travel rewards to cash back rewards.